neuromodulation/py_neuromodulation/README.rst

     pip install py-neuromodulation

-We recommend however installing the package in a new new conda environment:
+We recommend however installing the package in a new conda environment:

 .. code-block::